-Name of related party Relationship with the Group Hon Hai Precision Industry Co., Ltd. Ultimate controller Armadale Holdings Limited Its ultimate controller is the same as that of Group Foxconn Optical Interconnect Technologies Singapore Pte.
-Ltd. Its ultimate controller is the same as that of Group Foxconn Interconnect Technology Limited Its ultimate controller is the same as that of Group Sharp Corporation Its ultimate controller is the same as that of Group Zhen Ding Technology Holding Limited Its ultimate controller is the same as that of Group Hong Fujin Precision Industry (Shenzhen) Limited Company Its ultimate controller is the same as that of Group Foxconn (Nanjing) Software Company Its ultimate controller is the same as that of Group Anpinda Precision Industry (Huizhou) Co., Ltd. Its ultimate controller is the same as that of Group Shenzhen Fu Neng New Energy Technology Co., Ltd. Its ultimate controller is the same as that of Group Zhengzhou Fulianwang Electronic Technology Co., Ltd Its ultimate controller is the same as that of Group Futaihua Industry (Shenzhen) Co., Ltd. Its ultimate controller is the same as that of Group Shenzhen Futaihong Precision Industrial Co., Ltd. Its ultimate controller is the same as that of Group FIH Mobile Limited Its ultimate controller is the same as that of Group Zhengyi longhua Special Material (ShenZhen) Co., Ltd. Its ultimate controller is the same as that of Group Nanning Fugui Precision Industrial Co., Ltd. Its ultimate controller is the same as that of Group
+Name of related party Relationship with the Group Hon Hai Precision Industry Co., Ltd. Ultimate controller Foxconn OE Technologies Singapore Pte.
+Ltd.(Note) Its ultimate controller is the same as that of Group Foxconn Interconnect Technology Limited Its ultimate controller is the same as that of Group Fortunebay Technology Pte.
+Ltd. Its ultimate controller is the same as that of Group Hong Fujin Precision Industry (Shenzhen) Limited Company Its ultimate controller is the same as that of Group Foxconn (Nanjing) Software Company Its ultimate controller is the same as that of Group Anpinda Precision Industry (Huizhou) Co., Ltd. Its ultimate controller is the same as that of Group Shenzhen Fu Neng New Energy Technology Co., Ltd. Its ultimate controller is the same as that of Group Futaihua Industry (Shenzhen) Co., Ltd. Its ultimate controller is the same as that of Group Shenzhen Futaihong Precision Industrial Co., Ltd. Its ultimate controller is the same as that of Group Zhengyi longhua Special Material (ShenZhen) Co., Ltd. Its ultimate controller is the same as that of Group FuShiRui Precision Industry (JinCheng) Co., Ltd. Its ultimate controller is the same as that of Group Triple Win Technology (ShenZhen) Co., Ltd. Its ultimate controller is the same as that of Group Foxcavity Precision Industry (ShenZhen) Co., Ltd. Its ultimate controller is the same as that of Group